supertuxkart/stk-code/README.md

-## Building SuperTuxKart on Windows
+## Building SuperTuxKart from source on Windows
-To Build SuperTuxKart on Windows, follow these instructions:
+To build SuperTuxKart on Windows, follow these instructions:

+0. Download and install Git for Windows from here: [Git for Windows - Download](https://git-scm.com/download/win), then download and install TortoiseSVN from here: [TortoiseSVN - Downloads](https://tortoisesvn.net/downloads.html)
+*Skip this step **if** Git for Windows and TortoiseSVN are already installed*
 1. Download and install Visual Studio from here: [Visual Studio - Download](https://www.visualstudio.com/downloads/).
 The free Visual Studio Community edition works fine.
-2. Download the SuperTuxKart source package from either [SuperTuxKart download area - SourceForge.net](https://sourceforge.net/projects/supertuxkart/files/SuperTuxKart/0.9.2) or [SuperTuxKart.net - Source Control](https://supertuxkart.net/Source_control), and unpack it.
+2. Download the SuperTuxKart source package from [SuperTuxKart.net - Source Control](https://supertuxkart.net/Source_control), and unpack it.
 *Note: If you downloaded the source package from here: [SuperTuxKart.net - Source Control](https://supertuxkart.net/Source_control), then both `stk-code` and `stk-assets` **must** be in the same directory, otherwise the build can result in failure*
-3. Download the Windows dependencies package from either [SuperTuxKart download area: Dependecies - SourceForge.net](https://sourceforge.net/projects/supertuxkart/files/SuperTuxKart%20Dependencies/Windows/) or [SuperTuxKart on GitHub - Dependencies](https://github.com/supertuxkart/dependencies), and unpack it; then, copy the `dependencies` directory from either the `windows` or the `windows_64bit` directories into the `stk-code` directory
+3. Download the Windows dependencies package from [SuperTuxKart on GitHub - Dependencies](https://github.com/supertuxkart/dependencies), and unpack it; then, copy the `dependencies` directory from either the `windows` or the `windows_64bit` directories into the `stk-code` directory
 4. Download CMake from here: [CMake - download page](https://cmake.org/download/), install it; once CMake is installed, double click on the CMake icon on your desktop, and point it towards your `stk-code` directory in the 'Where is the source code' field, and point it to a directory called `build` or `bld`
-5. Press 'Configure'; CMake will ask you if it is OK to create the aformentioned directory, press `Yes`.
+5. Press 'Configure'; CMake will ask you if it is OK to create the aforementioned directory, press `Yes`.
 CMake will then ask you about your version of Visual Studio.
 Confirm your selection; *Please look at the table below to avoid confusion between version numbers and releases of Visual Studio*;
 CMake will begin creating the required files for the build in the directory.
 6. Navigate to your build directory and open the `SuperTuxKart.sln` file; Visual Studio will now load the solution.